-Grounds: The term used by generations of students, faculty, and alumni to refer to the University, rather than "Campus."
+Grounds: The term used by generations of students, faculty, and alumni to refer to the University, rather than "Campus".

 Honor System: On November 12, 1840, Professor John A. G. Davis was shot to death in an attempt to quiet a disturbance on the Lawn.
 This incident resulted in the adoption of the Honor Code in 1842.
 The University of Virginia's Honor System is one of the school's most venerated traditions.
 Administered solely by students, the Honor System requires that an individual act honorably in all relations and phases of student life.
 More specifically, the system rests on the premise that lying, cheating, and stealing are breaches of the spirit of honor and mutual trust and are not to be tolerated within the University community.
-Until 2022, students found guilty by a jury of their peers would be permanently dismissed from the University.
-In March 2022, students voted to amend the honor system, replacing the expulsion penalty with a twosemester suspension.
+Until 2022, students found guilty by a jury of their peers would face an automatic removal from the University.
+In 2023, students voted to amend the Honor System, replacing the 'single-sanction' system with a 'multi-sanction' system that allows appropriate, restorative sanctions to be imposed.